mwita-lnx/stylez/README.md

 - Secure login and registration processes
 - Encryption of sensitive data
-- Protection against common web vulnerabilities
+- Protection against common web vulnerabilities git fetchTesting and Quality Assurance
-- Privacy policy and terms of use for users and vendors Testing and Quality Assurance
 - Comprehensive testing of all features and functions
 - Bug tracking and resolution system